Esther Vanhomrigh: Life

-Esther was the daughter of Bartholomew Van Homrigh, a merchant of Amsterdam and afterwards of Dublin, who was appointed commissary of the stores by King William upon his expedition into Ireland: he was Lord Mayor of Dublin 1697–8.
+Esther Vanhomrigh was the daughter of Bartholomew Van Homrigh, a merchant of Amsterdam and afterwards of Dublin, who was appointed commissary of the stores by William III of England upon his expedition into Ireland: he was Lord Mayor of Dublin from 1697 to 1698.
 Her mother, also named Esther, was the daughter of John Stone, an Irish commissioner of revenue.
 She grew up at Celbridge Abbey in County Kildare.

 Her father died in 1703, and his widow moved her family to London in 1707.
-Esther became acquainted with Swift in December of that year while the family was en route for London, at Dunstable, and it was here that their intense 17-year relationship began.
-She was 22 years younger than Swift, and it was obvious from the beginning that he admired Esther for her rugged qualities; he did not admire very delicate women.
-Esther was said "not to be a beauty", although it is difficult to be sure about this since no contemporary portrait of her exists (the famous 1868 Millais portrait is a work of artistic imagination).
+Vanhomrigh became acquainted with Jonathan Swift in December of that year at Dunstable, while her family was traveling to London.
+She was 22 years younger than Swift.
+Vanhomrigh was said "not to be a beauty", though no contemporary portrait of her exists (the 1868 Millais portrait is a work of artistic imagination).
 Swift later served as her tutor.
-After her mother died in 1714, Esther followed Swift to Ireland, and returned to Celbridge Abbey, but she was desperately miserable there.
+After her mother died in 1714, Vanhomrigh followed Swift to Ireland, and returned to Celbridge Abbey.

 Their relationship was fraught.
 It was broken up after 17 years by Swift's relationship with another woman, Esther Johnson, whom he called "Stella", in 1723.
-Swift had known Stella since about 1690, when she was a little girl in the household of his employer Sir William Temple; their relationship was intense and it is possible that they had secretly married in 1716.
-Esther is thought to have asked Swift not to see Stella again, and he apparently refused, thus putting an end to their relationship.
+Swift had known Johnson since about 1690, when she was a little girl in the household of his employer, Sir William Temple; their relationship was intense and it is possible that they had secretly married in 1716.
+Vanhomrigh is thought to have asked Swift not to see Stella again, and he apparently refused, thus putting an end to their relationship.

-Esther never recovered from his rejection and died on 2 June 1723, probably from tuberculosis contracted from nursing her sister Mary, who had died of the same disease in 1720, as had their mother before her; some accused Swift of inadvertently causing her death.
+Vanhomrigh died on 2 June 1723, probably from tuberculosis contracted from nursing her sister Mary, who had died of the same disease in 1720, as had their mother; some accused Swift of inadvertently causing her death.

-Her father had left her well provided for, but she was burdened by debts accumulated by her mother and her spendthrift brother Bartholomew.
-In her will, she named the barrister Robert Marshall and George Berkeley, the celebrated philosopher and future Bishop of Cloyne, executors and joint residuary legatees of her estate, although she knew neither man well.
-Due to the debts, a protracted lawsuit ensued and a large part of the estate was lost in legal costs.
+Vanhomrigh's father had left her well provided for, but she was burdened by debts accumulated by her mother and her brother Bartholomew.
+In her will, Vanhomrigh named the barrister Robert Marshall and George Berkeley, the celebrated philosopher and future Bishop of Cloyne, executors and joint residuary legatees of her estate, although she knew neither man well.
+Due to the debts, a protracted lawsuit ensued and a large part of the estate went to legal costs.
 It was widely reported that she had made it a condition of the inheritance that her executors publish all her correspondence with Swift, but in fact, no such stipulation seems to have been made.

-Swift, whose letters to her were published after her death, is not mentioned in her will, perhaps a final retaliation against a man whose neglect made her "live a life like a languishing death".
+Swift, whose letters to her were published after her death, is not mentioned in her will.